A photograph of a standing medical professional speaking with a patient in a chair, holding a file in her hands.

 What if You've Had the HPV Vaccine?

-The HPV vaccine is incredibly effective at preventing infection due to the strains responsible for ~80% of cervical cancer.
-If you have had the HPV vaccine, you still need to follow the cervical cancer screening guidelines for women your age.
+The HPV vaccine is incredibly effective.
+It can prevent more than 90% of the cancers linked to HPV.
+But it's still possible to get HPV and to develop cervical cancer.
+If you have had the HPV vaccine, you should still follow the screening guidelines for your age group.

 When is More Frequent Cervical Cancer Testing Needed?